+Figure 9a-2—GCM input for secure beacons

-Figure 9a-4 specifies the length information and data input to the GCM operation for secure commands.
+Figure 9a-3 specifies the length information and data input to the GCM operation for secure commands.
 For all commands except for the Request Key Response command and Distribute Key Request command, the Auth Data Length, l(a), shall be set to the length of all of the protected data including Frame Header, SECID, SFC, MAC Subheader, Command Type and Length plus the length of the Payload field in the command frame.
 The Enc Data Length, l(p), shall be set to zero.
 For the Request Key Response command and Distribute Key Request command, the Auth Data Length, l(a), shall be set to the length of all of the protected data minus 16 (the length of the key) and the Enc Data Length, l(p), shall be set to 16 (the length of the key).
 The data input to GCM shall be taken in the order it is received in the frame, omitting the HCS for the Frame Header, FCS and Integrity Code.